 September 26, 2014: Assisi

 We’ll take a private coach straight to Assisi from the airport.

-We are staying at Hotel Umbra for two nights.
-This hotel is right in the city center, just off Piazza del Comune.
+Our hotel is right in the city center, just off Piazza del Comune.

 Mass today at San Ruffino.